KChen-lab/Texomer/README.md

 ============
 Please download and copy the distribution to your specific location.
 If you are cloning from github, ensure that you have git-lfs installed.

-For example, if the downloaded distribuition is Texomer.tar.gz.
+For example, if the downloaded distribuition is Texomer-1.0.tar.gz.
-	Type 'tar zxvf Texomer.tar.gz'
+	Type 'tar zxvf Texomer-1.0.tar.gz'

 Then, run Texomer.py in the resulting folder.